 Take a tour with one of the Yeoman Warders around the Tower of London, one of the world's most famous buildings.
 Discover its 900-year history as a royal palace, prison and place of execution, arsenal, jewel house and zoo!
 Gaze up at the White Tower, tiptoe through a medieval king's bedchamber and marvel at the Crown Jewels.Read More

-You've seen Changing of the Guard, now look behind the scenes at the work that goes into the ceremonial duties and operational roles of the Household Cavalry.
-Watch troopers working with their horses in the original 18th-century stables and browse a collection representing more than 300 years of military history.Read More
+You've seen Changing the Guard, now look behind the scenes at the work that goes into the ceremonial duties and operational roles of the Household Cavalry.
+Watch troopers working with their horses in the original 18th-century stables, and browse a collection representing more than 300 years of military history.Read More

 8. Kew Palace

 Located within lush botanical gardens, Kew Palace was the residence of George II's daughters, then family home of George III.
 Peek inside the most intimate of the royal palaces, where everything is just as it was during George's reign; the riot of colour in the authentically re-created rooms give you a real feel for the life of this royal family.Read More

 Join the one million people visiting Westminster Abbey each year, admire the gothic architecture, and step back in time to discover 700 years of turbulent history.
 The coronation Church of England, Westminster Abbey also witnessed the weddings of Queen Elizabeth II, and of Prince William to Kate.Read More